 What is a Wart?

 A wart is a small growth on the skin that is either raised or flat and discolored.
 They often feel like rough pea-sized patches of skin and have a rounded top.
 Typically, they appear on the hands, fingers, feet, and toes.
 However, warts can also appear on more sensitive areas like the face and genitals.
 There are several types of warts including flat, plantar, genital, subungual, and periungual.
 Although most warts are usually harmless, if left untreated they can cause pain and be spread to others as they are contagious.
 If you have one or more warts, it’s important to receive treatment right away.
-Call TruDerm in Allen, TX today to schedule an appointment with a physician or one of our physician assistants.
+Call TruDerm in Allen and Plano, TX today to schedule an appointment with a physician or one of our physician assistants.

 Symptoms of Warts